magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 Performance enhancements in this release:

+*  The AsyncOrder feature supports faster order placement than synchronous execution provides.
+When AsyncOrder is enabled, order placement is executed in the background while shoppers complete other tasks on the storefront.

 *  The new **Enable Inventory Check On Cart Load** configuration option (Admin > **Stores** > **Configuration** >  **Catalog** > **Inventory** > **Stock Options**) provides switchable inventory checks on quote load.
 It is enabled by default.
 When this option is disabled, {{ site.data.var.ee }} skips the inventory check as the quote loads, which speeds up checkout, especially for carts containing many items.

-*  The AsyncOrder feature supports faster order placement than synchronous execution provides.
-When asynchronous order is enabled, order placement is executed in the background while shoppers complete other tasks on the storefront.
-An initial order with an introduced status **Received** is created, and the customer receives a successful order placement notification with a new order number.
-This newly placed order is then placed in a queue as a new message and is executed by the consumer as a regular order.
-When the order is successfully executed, its status is changed to **Pending**.

 *  The new `multiple_processes` configuration option supports running parallel consumers in multiple processes.
 To enable this feature, add `multiple_processes` to the `app/etc/env.php` file.